jdeluyck/kcoreorg-website/_posts/2022/2022-02-05-lxc-subuid-subgid.md

 ### Configuring the container

-In `/etc/lxc/pve/XXX.conf`, you need to add a line telling LXC to map the UID/GID.
+In `/etc/lxc/pve/XXX.conf`{: .filepath}, you need to add a line telling LXC to map the UID/GID.
 For example, to map UID 1002:

 ```text
 lxc.idmap: u 0    100000 1002